Detecting dependence structure: visualization and inference: New test of global independence

 \subsection{Test statistic and its properties}

 Recall that we consider $(X,Y)$ with continuous marginals $F$ and $G$ and a joint cdf $H(x,y)$.
 We would like to test

-We shall focus our attention on test statistic for ${\mathbb H}_0$ which reflects the global maximum of $\bar Q_n = \sqrt n \bar q_n$ over the greed pertinent to the $[d(n)]^2$ partition points.
+We shall focus our attention on the test statistic for ${\mathbb H}_0$ that reflects the global maximum of $\bar Q_n = \sqrt n \bar q_n$ over the grid pertinent to the $[d(n)]^2$ partition points.
 The simplest solution would be to consider

-However, it can be seen that for moderately large sample sizes, under ${\mathbb H}_0$, the maximum in (\ref{12}), in a considerably large part of cases, is reached at the vertices of the bivariate grid.
+However, it can be seen that for moderately large sample sizes and moderately large $d(n)$'s, under ${\mathbb H}_0$, the maximum in (\ref{12}), in a considerably large part of cases, is reached at the vertices of the bivariate grid.
 In addition, a relatively high concentration of arguments of (\ref{12}) is observed near the edges of the grid.
 This results in relatively large critical values.
-Moreover, empirical cdf of $V_n$ is, in principle, discrete, which strongly affects the resulting empirical quantiles.
+Moreover, the empirical cdf of $V_n$ is, in principle, discrete, which strongly affects the resulting empirical quantiles.
 Therefore, to eliminate these drawbacks, we sort the $[d(n)]^2$ values of $|\bar Q_n\bigl(p_{s(n),j},p_{s(n),j'}\bigr)|$ according to the increasing magnitude.
 We denote the resulting order statistics in short by $\bar{ |Q|}_{(1)} \leq ... \leq \bar {|Q|}_{(K(n))} $, where $K(n)=[d(n)]^2$.
 Next, we take $t(n) \in (0,1)$, set $\kappa (n)=\lceil t(n) K(n) \rceil$, where $\lceil \bullet \rceil$ stands for the smallest integer not smaller than $\bullet$, and replace the global maximum (\ref{12}) by the following statistic

 This estimate of the maximum of $q$ is much more stable than $V_n$; under ${\mathbb H}_0$, in particular.
-In our simulations, presented in Sections \ref{s5.2} and A.4, we took $t(n)=0.95$.
+In our simulations of powers, presented in Sections \ref{s5.2} and A.1, we took $t(n)=0.95$.
 For an illustration, with this choice of $t(n)$, for $n=128$, which we use in simulations of powers, and $\alpha=0.10, 0.05, 0.01$, 100 000 MC simulation runs yield the following critical values of $V_n$ : 5.57, 5.57, 6.43, respectively, while for $T_n$ we have got 2.68, 2.86 and 3.24.
 Figure \ref{F4} presents empirical cdf's of both statistics under ${\mathbb H}_0$.
+For more detailed information about the above mentioned issues see Appendix A.2.

 \begin{theorem} Suppose that \begin{enumerate} \item $\frac{\partial}{\partial u}C(u,v)$ and $\frac{\partial}{\partial v}C(u,v)$ exist and are continuous on $(0,1)\times[0,1]$ and $[0,1]\times(0,1)$, respectively; \item $t(n) \in (0,1),\ d(n) \rightarrow \infty$ and $d(n)/\sqrt{n}\rightarrow 0$ when $n \rightarrow \infty$. \end{enumerate} Then the test that rejects ${\mathbb H}_0$ for large values of $T_n$ is consistent. \end{theorem}